 Either way it toasts nicely, and in the end this is non negotiable.
 That is the thing with microwave breads: they come out looking like fugly little white sponges (see pic below!).

-And (perhaps obviously?) don’t expect it to come out as great as oven baked bread, but still good and yummy.
-So if you’re looking for a ‘proper bread’ do check out our soft ‘n fluffy sandwich bread (with yeast!).
+And (perhaps obviously?) don’t expect it to come out as great as oven baked bread with yeast, but still good and yummy.
+So if you’re looking for a ‘proper bread’ do check out our soft ‘n fluffy sandwich bread (yes… with yeast!).